m2-oss/figma-utils/README.md

 You need to write figma token in environmental vars.
 Put the value in `.env` file (use `.env.example` for example)

-## Load Minified Schema from Figma
+## Load Minified LoadSchema from Figma

 ### Loading from code: